srid/neuron-template/README.md

 Assuming you have changed the `editUrl` in `neuron.dhall` (see above), you can simply click the "edit" icon on the publish site to edit any note.
 To create a *new* note, use the GitHub interface.
 On every change, your site should eventually rebuild.

+For other ways to edit your notes, see the [neuron guide](https://neuron.zettel.page/2011406.html).